 There are a couple of things you should take care of before your painless tattoo removal.
 The first thing to do is shave the area that will be treated.
 Second would be to avoid any spray tanning or excessive sun exposure to that area for two weeks before the treatment.
 There are also some medications that should be avoided for a week before treatment, including aspirin and ibuprofen.
 Taking care of these tasks should make the procedure go smoothly.

 Tattoo removal experts agree that surgical removal is another effective method for small tattoos.
-Anesthesia is used to number the skin before the procedure.
+Anesthesia is used to numb the skin before the procedure.
 The Tattoo is then removed with a scalpel, and the skin is stitched back together.
 The major drawback of this method is that it leaves a scar, but it’s effective in removing tiny tattoos that other methods can’t take care of.

 Is the treatment really painless?

 It absolutely is.
 Most patients find the treatment comfortable.
 The laser pulse feels like a small sensation of heat.
 Compared to the early ways of tattoo removal, it’s a complete night-and-day change.
 The only major discomfort you may feel is after treatment, because the skin will be tender.
 However, the tenderness will subside within a few days.
+Contact our Brooklyn, Queens, or Long Island location to book an appointment!